patterns-app/patterns-devkit/README.md

     value: amount
 ```

-`pipe`s can then declare the ObjectSchemas they expect, allowing them to specify the
+`pipes` can then declare the ObjectSchemas they expect, allowing them to specify the
  (minimal) contract of their interfaces.
 Type annotating our earlier examples would look like this:

 ```python